Albert0i/next-gate/README.md

 SELECT * FROM animals;
 ```

 Traditional relational databases tend to be enormous and monolithic.
-MySQL has a good support of [clustering](https://dev.mysql.com/doc/index-cluster.html) but [partitioning](Partitioning) is problematic since the full syntax of [CREATE TABLE Statement](https://dev.mysql.com/doc/refman/8.0/en/create-table.html) can be mysterious.
+MySQL has a good support of [clustering](https://dev.mysql.com/doc/index-cluster.html) but [partitioning](Partitioning) is problematic, the full syntax of [CREATE TABLE Statement](https://dev.mysql.com/doc/refman/8.0/en/create-table.html) can be a state of bewilderment.

 ### III.
 MongoDB